kienerj/pycdxml/README.md

 ## CDXMLConverter

 `cdxml_converter`module allows you to convert between `cdxml`and `cdx` files.
-Reading in a cdx into the internal representation and writing it out again will lead to a 100% identical file on binary level (if only supported features are used).

-There is also experimental support to convert [RDKit](https://github.com/rdkit/rdkit) molecules to `cdxml` or `cdx` files.
+There is also support to convert [RDKit](https://github.com/rdkit/rdkit) molecules to `cdxml` or `cdx` files.

 The conversions are based on PerkinElmers (formerly CambridgeSofts) official but very much outdated format specification available [here](https://www.cambridgesoft.com/services/documentation/sdk/chemdraw/cdx/IntroCDX.htm).
 Some features required some "reverse engineering" as they are either new or different from the specification.
 For more details see the README.md in the modules directory.

+major known issue: very old `cdx` files do not adhere to the official format specification and hence very often fail to be read (old means around ChemDraw 7 time-frame and older).

 ## CDXMLStyler